 Slice a lemon into half-rounds then scatter the lemon pieces in the baking dish with the garlic butter coated chicken.

-Bake the chicken in the preheated oven for 30-35 minutes, or until the internal temperature of the chicken reaches 165ºF.
+Bake the chicken in the preheated oven for 30-35 minutes, or until the internal temperature of the chicken reaches 165ºF (use an instant read thermometer to make sure).
 Use a spoon to drizzle the juices from the baking dish over the chicken pieces, then top with another tablespoon of chopped fresh parsley just before serving.

 Don’t waste a drop of that garlic butter from the baking dish!
 It’s great on the chicken, potatoes, to sop up with bread, or drizzled over your vegetables!